columndeeply/hosts/README.md

 If you need a single file list it can be found on the [releases page](https://github.com/columndeeply/hosts/releases).
 I'll be updated once a month.

 # Contributing
 Since this list is just a fused version of other lists and the domains aren't manually checked it'll probably have false positives.
 If a site is listed here and you think it shouldn't please let me know by opening a new issue or making a pull request.
 The same goes if you think a site should be added to the list.
-In both cases please use the appropriate tag on the issue title: ``[Addition Request]`` or ``[Removal Request]``.
+In both cases please use the appropriate tag on the issue/PR title: ``[Addition Request]`` or ``[Removal Request]``.

 ### By making an issue
 If you're submitting more than a couple dozen domains please make a pull request or use a pastebin site.
 If it's just a few domains then just paste them on the issue.
 If you took the domains from another list please say so and leave a link to their page so it can be added to the "Sources" table below.